arcticronin/arcticronin/README.md

 # Hello, world! 🌍

-I'm [Your Name], a computer scientist who's always curious and ever-driven to dive deep into the world of technology.
+I'm Luca Manzi, a computer scientist who's always curious and ever-driven to dive deep into the world of technology.

 ## 🎓 Education

 - **Bachelor's in Computer Science**
   🏫 Bicocca University
-  📅 [Starting Year] - [Graduation Year]

 - **Master's in Artificial Intelligence & Quantum Computing**
-  🏫 [University Name (if different from Bicocca)]
-  📅 [Starting Year] - [Expected Graduation Year]
+  🏫 Unimi - Unipv - UniMiB

 ## 💡 Interests